Classification of Animal Tissues

 - The study of tissues is called Histology.

-- The English word ’tissue’ derived from the French word ’tissue’ meant for something that is woven.
+- The English word ’tissue’ is derived from the French word ’tissue’ meant for something that is woven.

 - Father of Histology – Bichat